Annual Dirty Dan Harris Festival

 - great food, the Historic Fairhaven Association information booth, face painting, non profit, street and service vendors

-- family-fun activities such as a Peoples Bank fish toss (12:30 pm) for adults and kids, a Rocket Donuts donut eating contest (3:30 pm)and the legendary Dirty Dan look-a-like & 1800's dress contests (4:30 pm)
+- family-fun activities such as a Peoples Bank fish toss (12:30 pm) for adults and kids, a Rocket Donuts donut eating contest (3:30 pm)and the legendary Dirty Dan look-a-like, 1800's dress and Steampunk contests (4:30 pm)

 - Sign ups for the fish toss and donut contests are in the morning on a first come basis.